05/04/02 11:46:06

 hwconfig | lp -dprintername Prints out the hardware configuration

-swconfig | lp -dprintername Prints out all of the software installed
+swconfig | lp -dprintername Prints out all of the software

-shows you the hardware that is installed on your display
+that is installed on your display

 swconfig shows you all of the software installed on your display